alexirpan/alexirpan.github.io/_posts/2016-06-11-hillary-google.markdown

 still win.
 Once Bernie lost in California, they subconsciously focused on finding reasons Bernie *deserved* to win.
 Because that's how the narrative goes!
 The system is corrupt, it's fighting against the One True Candidate at every turn.
 The narrative made people susceptible to ballooning a small difference in search results into the claim that Google systematically biased for Hillary, and the narrative didn't make them question if their evidence was strong enough for their claim.

-I've seen a lot of desperate grasping to argue why Bernie is still going to be the nominee, and not a lot of consideration towards accepting that a lot of people wanted Hillary to be the nominee.
+This is symptomatic of a trend I've noticed among the most intolerable Bernie supporters.
+They have been grasping at the tiniest straws to argue why Bernie is going to be the nominee, as if the only reason Bernie lost was because of "the establishment", the mythical body that has enough power to make the candidate of their choice.
+You know, the same establishment that backed Jeb, and Rubio, who are both leading nominees.
+OH WAIT.